USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 <a id=controlled_emissions_inventory_section></a>

-### Controlled Emissions Inventory
+### Controlled Emissions Inventory {#controlled_emissions_inventory_section}

-Another output that can be created is a controlled emissions inventory (introduced earlier in the [Creating a Controlled Emissions Inventory Section](#creating_a_controlled_emissions_inventory_section)).
+Another output that can be created is a controlled emissions inventory (introduced earlier in [Creating a Controlled Emissions Inventory](#creating_a_controlled_emissions_inventory_section)).
 This dataset is not automatically created during a strategy run; instead, a user can choose to create it after the strategy run has completed successfully.
 When CoST creates a controlled inventory, comments are placed at the top of the inventory file that indicate the strategy that produced it and the high-level settings for that strategy.
 For the sources that were controlled, CoST fills in the CEFF (control efficiency), REFF (rule effectiveness), and RPEN (rule penetration) columns based on the control measures applied to the sources.
 It also populates several additional columns toward the end of the ORL inventory rows that specify information about measures that it has applied.
 These columns are:

 * `CONTROL MEASURES`: An ampersand-separated list of control measure abbreviations that correspond to the control measures that have been applied to the given source.
 * `PCT REDUCTION`: An ampersand-separated list of percent reductions that have been applied to the source, where percent reduction = CEFF x REFF x RPEN.